BambooTracker/BambooTracker/README.md

 - Some tracker creators, especially HertzDevil of 0CC-FamiTracker, Leonardo Demartino (delek) of Deflemask Tracker and Lasse Öörni (Cadaver) of GoatTracker for UI and routines of the tracker
 - Decidetto for the application icon
 - Vitaly Novichkov (Wohlstand) for WOPN instrument format files
-- maak and SuperJet Spade for sample modules
+- maak, SuperJet Spade and Dippy for sample modules
 - Ru^3 for S98 file format documentation
 - SCCI team for SCCI libraries
 - Gary P. Scavone and others for RtMidi libraries